Anujpatel63/music-player/README.md

 music-player
-A responsive Image Gallery built with HTML, CSS and JavaScript.
+A responsive music-player built with HTML, CSS and JavaScript.